 - Financial ability of the parents.

-- Mental and physical condition of the parents.
+- The mental and physical condition of the parents.

 - Who is the child’s comfort zone, father, or mother?